 1863 – Angus MacAskill died in Englishtown, Nova Scotia.
 He was a 7′ 9″ “gentle giant with hands the size of dinner plates”.
 Tom Thumb, the 35-inch midget, once danced on one of MacAskill’s palms.

 1845 – Birth of the Marquis of Lorne, fourth Governor-General of Canada.
 He died May 2, 1914.

-1978 – Edmonton, Alberta — Graham Smith won Canada’s 26th gold medal at the Commonwealth Games, its most ever!
+1978 – Graham Smith won Canada’s 26th gold medal at the Commonwealth Games, it’s most ever!
 He later won the 400-meter medley to become first to win six golds at one Olympics.

 1964 – Quebec became the first province to borrow money from another province when it got a $100,000,000 loan from British Columbia.

-1945 – His Corsair fighter hit by shells form a Japanese warship, Lieut.
+1945 – His Corsair fighter hit by shells from a Japanese warship, Lieut.
 Robert Gray became the last Canadian killed in WWII.

-1942 – Birth of Canadian comedian David Steinberg.
+1942 – The day marks the birth of Canadian comedian David Steinberg.

 1934 – James Ayling and Leonard Reid completed the first non-stop transatlantic flight from central Canada to London, England.